blas-lapack-rs/blas-sys/README.md

 ## Contribution

-Your participation and contribution are highly appreciated.
-Do not hesitate to file an issue or open a pull request.
-Note that any contribution will be licensed according to the terms given in [LICENSE.md](LICENSE.md).
+Your contribution is highly appreciated.
+Do not hesitate to open an issue or a pull request.
+Note that any contribution submitted for inclusion in the project will be licensed according to the terms given in [LICENSE.md](LICENSE.md).

 [1]: http://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms